 – H2 blockers such as Famotidine and Ranitidine (Zantac).

 These medications are used to treat immune-mediated diseases such as Systemic lupus, Rheumatoid Arthritis, Immune Thrombocytopenic Purpura, and others.

 - Furosemide (Lasix):

-A famous diuretic medication used in various diseases especially in people with heart disease.
+A famous diuretic medication is used in various diseases especially in people with heart disease.

 - Chronic laxative abuse.

 Normally, Bile is formed inside your liver and stored in the gallbladder.
 Then it is released into the small intestine to help the digestion and absorption of fat and fat-soluble vitamins.

 The largest portion of bile gets reabsorbed again into the blood.
 Failure of intestinal reabsorption leads to bile acid malabsorption or bile acid diarrhea (BAD).

 The trapped bile acids inside the intestine cause catastrophic effects on digestion and overall gut health.